pantor/griffig/README.md

 ## Development

 Griffig is written in C++17 and Python 3.7 (or higher).
-It is tested against following dependency versions:
+It is tested on Ubuntu 20.04 against following dependency versions:

 - OpenCV 4.5
+- PyBind11 2.6
+- Eigen 3.3.9
 - TensorFlow 2.4
-- PyBind11 2.6

 To build the docker image, call `docker build .`.